Absence of bubbling phenomena for non convex anisotropic nearly umbilical and quasi Einstein hypersurfaces: The anisotropic case

-The function $u$ shall be called the \textit{radius} of $\Sigma$.
-A useful tool about radial parametrizations is the following theorem (see \cite[Theorem 5.1]{GiofDeR}), which allows us to pass from a qualitative closedness to a quantitative one: \begin{teo} Let $n \ge 2$, $p>n$ and let $\Sigma$ be a closed, radially parametrized, $(c_0, \, p)$-hypersurface in $\R^{n+1}$, satisfying the perimeter condition:
+A useful tool about radial parametrizations is the following theorem (see \cite[Theorem 5.1]{GiofDeR}), which allows us to pass from a qualitative closedness to a quantitative one: \begin{teo} Let $n \ge 2$, $p>n$ and let $\Sigma$ be a closed, radially parametrized hypersurface in $\R^{n+1}$, satisfying \eqref{assumption} and having radius $u$ verifying Then there exists a constant $C=C(n, \, p, \, F)>0$ such that